 Numerical solutions to mathematical problems are studied.
 Topics include approximating solutions to equations, interpolation, numerical differentiation and integrating, and numerical linear algebra.

+Prerequisite: CSCI 262, MATH 232.
 This course includes the history, design and implementation of various programming languages.
 The strengths and weaknesses of each language will be studied and the comparisons among the languages will be highlighted.
 Specific languages studied may include a scientific language, an object-oriented language, a functional language, a logic programming language, a scripting language and a database query language.
 Also included will be brief introductions to compiler design and to automata and formal language theory.

+Prerequisite: CSCI 262.
 Systems engineering concepts for the design and implementation of computing projects.
 Project life cycle studies include rapid prototyping paradigms as well as the classical cycle of requirements, design and implementation phases.
 Project management is discussed, including considerations in selecting hardware platforms.
 The methodologies are reinforced through a group project.
 Must be taken in the junior year.

+Prerequisite: ARTZ 314, CSCI 152 and CSCI 322.
+For Computer Science majors and minors, CSCI 261 and CSCI 277.
 A project-based course in software development.
 Students will work as members of software development teams.
 The projects will be conducted following a software development methodology.

+Prerequisite: CSCI 351 or MATH 234.
 A formal study of the mathematical basis for computer software.
 The following topics are included: finite automata, regular expressions, context-free languages, pushdown automata, Turing machines, decidability and computability.

+Prerequisite: CSCI 351.
 The translation of high-level languages into low-level languages is studied, including syntax definition, lexical analysis, syntax analysis and the role of the parser.
 Other topics include type checking, run-time environments, code generation and code optimization.

+Prerequisite: CSCI 351.
 A survey of the main applications of artificial intelligence includes natural language processing, robotics and expert systems.
 The principles of artificial intelligence are studied, including such topics as search strategies, deduction systems and plan generation systems.
 Labs use a version of the LISP language.

 Prerequisite: CSCI 315.
 This course examines Al topics related to the development of games.
 Topics include basic intelligent algorithms for movement (chasing and evading, flocking, pattern movement, etc.), path finding and waypoints algorithms, use of the A* algorithm, rule-based Al, Al engines, and genetic algorithms.

 The first semester of a studio based interdisciplinary game development project.
 The course brings students from a variety of disciplines together to participate in a game development project.
 Students work under the direction of a team of faculty from the Computer Science and Applied Media program.
-Student fill game development roles on the project such as game designer, producer, programmers, animator, visual effects artist, special effects artist, 3D modeler, screen writer, audio composer (engineer), QA testing, advertising and marketing.
+Students fill game development roles on the project such as game designer, producer, programmers, animator, visual effects artist, special effects artist, 3D modeler, screen writer, audio composer (engineer), QA testing, advertising and marketing.

 Prerequisite: CSCI 475.
 The second semester of a studio based interdisciplinary game development project.
 This course is a continuation of CSCI 475.
 CSCI 475 and CSCI 476 must be taken in consecutive semesters during the same academic year.

-Prerequisite: CSCI 351, CSCI 355, and CSCI 371.
+Prerequisite: CSCI 351, CSCI 357, and CSCI 371.